Is Chelsea v Crystal Palace on TV today? Kick-off time, channel and how to watch Premier League fixture

 What is the team news?

 Chelsea will be without the suspended Raheem Sterling and Cole Palmer.
 While Ben Chilwell has only just returned to partial team training.
 Trevoh Chalobah, Carney Chukwuemeka, Marc Cucurella, Wesley Fofana, Reece James and Robert Sanchez all look set to miss out.
-Enzo Fernandez remains a doubt, as is Lesley Ugochukwu, who departed the match on Christmas Eve through injury.
+Enzo Fernandez and Lesley Ugochukwu have been ruled out.
 But Christopher Nkunku could earn a start for the first time after his debut goal at Wolves, with Thiago Silva a candidate to rest due to the intense schedule.
 Chelsea will hope to recover Moises Caicedo, who missed the Wolves match through illness.

 Eberechi Eze is pushing for a return to the Palace starting line-up.
 Odsonne Edouard looks set to miss out again and the Eagles are without long-term absentee Cheick Doucoure, who is recovering from an Achilles injury.